lefterisnik/django-loose-cms/README.rst

 Django Loose CMS is a simple cms based on django framework.

-Detailed documentation is in the "docs" directory.

 Features
 --------

 * Build bootstrap grid
-* Edit stylesheet of the plugis
+* Edit stylesheet of the plugins
 * Template pages

 Requirements